gramps-project/gramps-web-docs/docs/en/user-guide/tree.md

 All charts start from the person currently selected in the tree (shown in the toolbar).
 The currently centred person is highlighted with a drop shadow.
 Use the **Home Person** button to jump back to your home person, or the **Back** button to return to the previously viewed person.
 Clicking a person's card in any chart re-centres the chart on that person.

-If no home person has been set, the page will prompt you to go to the home page and set one.
+If no home person has been set, the page offers a **Set Home Person** button to search for and select one directly.
+If the tree does not contain any people yet, users with the Editor role or above instead see a **New Person** button – the first person created in an empty tree automatically becomes your home person, so the chart is shown straight away.

 ## Chart types